yehia67/documentation/ict/0.1/references/api-reference.md

 |`success`|Object|`true` if the action was successful, `false` if there was an error.|
 ### getInfo

-Get general information about a node, including whether updates are available, the current version of the Ict that it's running, and the default configuration settings.
+Get general information about a node, including whether updates are available, the current version of the Ict software that it's running, and the default configuration settings.

 ```
 POST /getInfo/